AMDESE/pmic-error-injection-bmc/README.md

 Once you pick the command you will get the output which either depending on the error will shutdown the system or do nothing depending on if it is a fatal error or not

 **Confluence Page**

-The confluence page is a very detailed descreption of everything in the ReadMe and has more information https://confluence.amd.com/display/ES/PMIC+Error+Injection+Tool
+The confluence page has a very detailed descreption of everything in the ReadMe and has more information https://confluence.amd.com/display/ES/PMIC+Error+Injection+Tool